akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 **What do you need to implement?**

-In the features of your connector configuration, you can add a “simple” and an “advanced” filter system to toggle from one to the other according to your customers' needs.
+In the features of your connector configuration page, in order to be able to cover all of your customers' needs, you can choose to have one of the two filter systems.
+Either a “simple” one for straightforward use cases or an “advanced” one for the most specific requirements.

 ### Product with variants